indico/indico-user-docs/docs/cern/vc_assistance.md

 - The event must have a videoconference (Vidyo) room attached.

 When creating an event from scratch, its location can be set in the dialog that is displayed.
-For an event that has been already created it can be updated in the _Settings_ page of event the management area.
+For an event that has been already created it can be updated in the _Settings_ page in the event management area.

 To create a videoconference room you should go to the _Videoconference_ page under _Services_ and create a Vidyo room.